Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Awesome Terraform.md

 - [awesome-tf](https://github.com/shuaibiyy/awesome-tf): Curated list of resources on HashiCorp's Terraform and OpenTofu
 ## Pages

-- [Terraform Best Practices](https://www.terraform-best-practices.com/): An attempt to systematically describe best practices using Terraform and provide recommendations for the most frequent problems Terraform users experience
+- [Terraform Best Practices](https://www.terraform-best-practices.com/): An attempt to systematically describe best practices using Terraform and provide recommendations for the most frequent problems Terraform users experience 🌟 **(Recommended)**
 - [Terraform Documentation](https://developer.hashicorp.com/terraform/docs): An infrastructure as code tool that lets you build, change, and version infrastructure safely and efficiently
 - [Terraform Registry](https://registry.terraform.io/): Terraform providers that power all of Terraform’s resource types, or find modules for quickly deploying common infrastructure configurations.
 ## Tools

-- [atlantis](https://www.runatlantis.io/): Running Terraform Workflows with Ease
+- [atlantis](https://www.runatlantis.io/): Running Terraform Workflows with Ease 🌟 **(Recommended)**
 - [inframap](https://github.com/cycloidio/inframap): Read your tfstate or HCL to generate a graph specific for each provider, showing only the resources that are most important/relevant.
 - [terraform-docs](https://terraform-docs.io/user-guide/introduction/) : A utility to generate documentation from Terraform modules in various output formats.
 - [terraformer](https://github.com/GoogleCloudPlatform/terraformer): CLI tool to generate terraform files from existing infrastructure (reverse Terraform).
 Infrastructure to Code
 # Install and setup environment for Terraform

 >[!info]